mbdeaton/NeutrinoAnnihilationPaper/README.md

 1. Here's a new raytracing code for neutrino emission; here's where it's valid, here's where it sucks.
-2. One application (presented here) is to estimate the power from neutrino annihilation around a post-merger accretion disk.
+2. One application (presented here) is to measure neutrino fluxes and spectra around a post-merger accretion disk.

 ### Build Instructions
 Compile the paper with the usual pdflatex sequence: